 The new service, somewhat brazenly called, Unplugged, is designed to be an inexpensive option for consumers who haven’t subscribed to traditional pay-tv or cut the cord due to subscription costs.

-The same sources told the WSJ that Google was also in talks with 21st Century Fox Inc. (NASDAQ:FOXD) and in advanced negotiations with Comcast Corp.’s (NASDAQ:CMCSAC) NBCUniversal and The Walt Disney Co.
-(NYSE:DISD).
+The same sources told the WSJ that Google was also in talks with 21st Century Fox Inc. (NASDAQ:FOXD) and in advanced negotiations with Comcast Corp.’s (NASDAQ:CMCSAF) NBCUniversal and The Walt Disney Co.
+(NYSE:DISF).

 Google’s goal is to be able to offer a “skinny” bundle of live TV channels priced at between $25 and $40 per month.